Code4Community/Code4Community.github.io/tutorials/express-mongodb-tutorial.md

     ```js
     const app = express();
     ```
-6. Then, create a [route definition/handler](#Routing) and specify the callback function that will be invoked whenever there is an HTTP `GET` request with path `'/'` relative to the site root.
-The callback function takes a [request and a response object](#Request-and-response) as arguments, and calls `send()` on the response with the string "Hello World!"
+6. Then, create a [route definition/handler](#routing) and specify the callback function that will be invoked whenever there is an HTTP `GET` request with path `'/'` relative to the site root.
+The callback function takes a [request and a response object](#request-and-response) as arguments, and calls `send()` on the response with the string "Hello World!"
     ```js
     app.get('/', (req, res) => {
-      res.send('Hello World!')
+      res.send('Hello World!');
     });
     ```
 7. Start up the server on port "3000" and print a comment to the console.
     ```js
     app.listen(3000, () => {
-      console.log(`Example app listening at http://localhost:3000`)
+      console.log(`Example app listening at http://localhost:3000`);
     });
     ```
 8. Save your `app.js` file and then in your terminal run the code using Node.js: